Laegas/cv/cv.typ

   logo: image("img/carta.svg"),
   date: [2022 - Present],
   location: [Copenhagen, Denmark],
-  description: "I enabled a more efficient sales funnel and transparent management of billing for customers by revamping billing in a cross-functional teamwork, increased product demand by creating a tool for fundraising founders, delivered a high-impact feature despite hard deadline, provided affordable currency exchange rate solution for 200+ currencies, enhanced UX and DX of modal component and improved product reliability by automating link validation and adding data integrity checks.
+  description: "I enabled better sales offerring and transparent management of billing for customers by revamping billing in a cross-functional teamwork, increased product demand by creating a tool for fundraising founders, delivered high-impact features despite tight deadlines, implemented in-app workflows increasing revenue for additional paid service by 300%, provided affordable currency exchange rate solution for 200+ currencies, enhanced UX and DX of modal component and improved product reliability by automating link validation and adding data integrity checks.
 Presented upcoming features to both company-wide and small stakeholder groups, tailoring the presentation accordingly.
-Collaborated with and on solutions with designers and product managers.",
+Collaborated with and on solutions with designers and product managers.
+Communicated clear and critical feedback in code reviews.",
   interpersonalTags: ("Cross-functional teamwork", "Ideation sessions", "Technical discussions", "Stakeholder demos", "Office hours"),
   techTags: ("HubSpot", "Stripe"),
 )